awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

-# Using IAM Policy Conditions for Fine\-Grained Access Control<a name="specifying-conditions"></a>
+# Using IAM policy conditions for fine\-grained access control<a name="specifying-conditions"></a>

 When you grant permissions in DynamoDB, you can specify conditions that determine how a permissions policy takes effect\.

 ## Overview<a name="FGAC_DDB.Overview"></a>

-In DynamoDB, you have the option to specify conditions when granting permissions using an IAM policy \(see [Access Control](authentication-and-access-control.md#access-control)\)\.
+In DynamoDB, you have the option to specify conditions when granting permissions using an IAM policy \(see  [Identity and Access Management for Amazon DynamoDB](security-iam.md)\)\.
 For example, you can:
 + Grant permissions to allow users read\-only access to certain items and attributes in a table or a secondary index\.
 + Grant permissions to allow users write\-only access to certain attributes in a table, based upon the identity of that user\.